apache/mesos/docs/linux_capabilities.md

 present, the task will be launched with the default capabilities of the task user but the ambient capabilities will not be set.

 The `--bounding_capabilities` flag specifies an upper bound on the the capabilities a task is allowed to acquire or be granted.
-Schedulers are not allowed to launch tasks with capabilities outside the set specified by the `--bounding_capabilities` flag.
+Schedulers are not allowed to launch tasks with capabilities outside the set specified by the `--bounding_capabilities` flag, but may specify effective or bounding capabilities that are within this set.

 An empty list for `--bounding_capabilities` signifies that no capabilities are allowed, while an absent `--bounding_capabilities` flag signifies